 Check out GT documents here!

 Students enrolled in the Greenbrier School District may be referred for evaluation for the Greenbrier Gifted and Talented program by contacting the elementary GT Specialist or secondary counselors.
-Contact Tally Harp, GT Coordinator, for any questions.
+A referral packet can be found in the Forms section of the website.
+Contact Sarah Jerry, GT Coordinator, for any questions.

 The Greenbrier School District continues to offer a program in grades kindergarten through twelve for those students who have been identified as having needs above and beyond what the curriculum in the regular classroom offers.
 The major goal of the school district is to respond in significant ways to the unique needs and characteristics of these students.
 Support from administration, parents, and community contributes to reaching this goal.

 In grade kindergarten through two, students meet with the gifted and talented specialist every week for a fifty-minute enrichment lesson.
 Enrichment lessons consist of higher order thinking skills, problem solving, creative thinking, and research.
 Identified students in grades three, four, and five are pulled out of the regular classroom each week for 150 minutes to meet with the gifted and talented specialist.